srivatsa17/Rate-Limiters/Readme.md

 ### How to run ?

-On the terminal, run the `Rate-Limiters` binary and enter the possible options of the algorithms
+On the terminal, run the `make run` binary and enter the possible options of the algorithms